iNTERNATIONAL cULINARY cENTER

 STATUS: COMPLETED 2011

 We designed the new fifth floor for the International Culinary Center (formerly the French Culinary Institute), a venerable Soho-based cooking school.
-We created a new event space with a wine room and bar looking onto Broadway, a new storeroom serving the school’s five floors, and two new teaching kitchens.
+The project included a new event space with a wine room and bar looking onto Broadway, a new storeroom serving the school’s five floors, and two new teaching kitchens.
 Glazed internal openings allow through-floor views from Crosby to Broadway, giving all occupants access to daylight.
 Typical back-of-house spaces like the storeroom are open to view and celebrated as integral to the students’ education.